 EDS develops novel methods and systems for the computational analysis of data.
 A core ingredient is the exploitation of metadata, observations and measurements from large-scale information systems to ground testable theory, conduct experimentation and enable practical application of research outcomes, leading to demonstrable economic and societal impacts.

-It provides the focus, and a platform for research, that combines expertise in Computer Science with domain-specific requirements and knowledge arising from across all areas of research at Birkbeck, including the Sciences, Social Sciences, Economics and Humanities.
+BIDA was establised in 2015 to develop interdisciplinary research in Data Analytics and Data Science.
+It provides the focus, and a platform for research, that combines expertise in Computer Science with domain-specific requirements and knowledge arising from across all areas of research at Birkbeck, including the sciences, social sciences, economics, law, arts and humanities.

 BKL was launched in 2016, extending the legacy of the London Knowledge Lab.
 BKL research draws upon multi- and interdisciplinary perspectives from computer science, education, psychology, language, museum studies, cultural heritage, information systems and organisational psychology to investigate how digital technologies are transforming our learning, working and cultural lives.